-How to Write an Impressive Letter Asking a Billionaire or Millionaire for Money
+How to Write an Impressive Letter Asking a Rich Person for Money

-Billionaires, Millionaires and Philanthropists give away money to deserving causes and individuals each day.
-They have their individual causes and charities that are close to their hearts but sometimes will also choose to help others who have genuine need, a great business idea, or just show the potential enthusiasm that they remember got them started on the path to riches.
+Many billionaires, millionaires and philanthropists give away money to deserving causes and individuals each day.
+They have their own causes and charities that are close to their hearts, but sometimes they will also choose to help others who have genuine need, a great business idea or the kind of enthusiasm that got them started on the path to riches.

 They do not, and never will, entertain a begging letter or e-mail.
-They got their money by hard work and expect anyone requesting money to show that they are willing to make that extra effort to benefit communities or other individuals and not line their own pockets.
+They got their money through hard work and will expect anyone requesting money to show that they are willing to make that extra effort to benefit communities or other individuals—and not just line their own pockets.

 Where to Find Billionaires and Millionaires

-Don’t forget to seek out contact details of millionaire celebrities as some of them also like to help out good causes and individuals with donations.
+The most obvious place is the Forbes list of the world’s richest people.
+Another place to look is The Economist.
+Don’t forget to seek out the contact details of millionaire celebrities as some of them also like to help out good causes and individuals with donations.

-How much do you need to do what you want to do or achieve you goal?
-Remember and be honest at all times.
-To pretend to need money for something, like an operation or a car to get your disabled mother around town, is deceit and fraud and may be dealt with as such if it got to the stage where an individual did agree to give you money.
-You may even end up in jail.
+How much do you need to do what you want to do or achieve your goal?
+Remember to be honest at all times.
+To pretend to need money for something—like an operation or a car to get your disabled mother around town—is deceit and fraud and may be dealt with as such if it got to the stage where an individual agreed to give you money.
+You could even end up in jail.

-You could also send a lot of requests asking each individual to donate or give you a small sum such as $100 or £100.
-If you choose this route then mention it in your correspondence with details of the total figure you are trying to raise.
-You may be lucky and one person sees the benefit of your idea and may offer to fund you the whole amount you need.
+You could also send requests to many different people, asking each one to donate or give you a small sum, such as $100 or £100.
+If you choose this route, then mention it in your correspondence with details about the total figure you are trying to raise.
+You may be lucky: If one person sees the benefit of your idea, they may offer to fund you the whole amount you need.

 How to Word Your Request

 Think carefully about what you would like to say and what someone reading your request would think of you.
 You need to get across the importance of your request in a few short paragraphs.
-You need to keep the readers interest so when you have completed your final draft have some of your friends or family read it and provide constructive feedback.
-If they say it is rubbish, don’t go in the huff, take it on the chin and start again.
+You also need to keep the reader's interest, so when you have completed your final draft, have some of your friends or family read it and provide constructive feedback.
+If they say it is rubbish, don’t go in a huff; take it on the chin and start again.

-Make your request in the first person and word it story-like mentioning your accomplishments and successes or failures and losses.
-Depending on what you need money for you can even make it profound and touching.
+- Make your request in the first person and word it like a story, mentioning your accomplishments and successes or failures and losses.
+Depending on what you need money for, you can even make it profound and touching.

-In concise terms you want to explain your situation, state why you need money, what you will do with any monies received, and how that person can contact you.
+- In concise terms, you want to explain your situation, state why you need money, explain what you will do with any monies received and describe how that person can contact you.

-All companies and individuals known to be wealthy get hundreds of requests for money each week so you have to stand out.
-Your request has to be read by someone who sees the potential and thinks that it will strike a chord with the person who ultimately will hand over the money.
-Or at least is interesting enough to pass it to that person’s PA.
+All companies and individuals known to be wealthy get hundreds of requests for money each week, so you have to stand out.
+Your request has to be read by someone who sees the potential and thinks that it will strike a chord with the person who has the money.
+Or, they should at least think it's interesting enough to pass it to that person’s personal assistant.

-Ultimately the billionaire or millionaire who has the money must be impressed and interested enough to say to their staff “this is great, get me more details”.
-So make it so and don’t be too disappointed at the lack of positive replies or even acknowledgements… It only takes one person to see the potential.
+Ultimately, the billionaire or millionaire who has the money must be impressed and interested enough to say to their staff, "This is great; get me more details."
+So, make it great, and don’t be too disappointed by the lack of positive replies or even acknowledgements.
+It only takes one person to see the potential.